-A major issue is that when we try to keep the peace through any means, we not only create an unstable base for our relationships as they are based on lies, we live in a state where we are not walking in integrity.
+A major issue is that when we try to keep the peace through any means, we both create an unstable base for our relationships as they are based on lies, and we live in a state where we are not walking in integrity.
 We sacrifice what we believe to achieve peace.
-This not only is damaging as we experience what is known as cognitive dissonance and we suffer as we are not walking in what we believe to be true.
+This is damaging as we experience what is known as cognitive dissonance as we are not walking in what we believe to be true.

-The second major point is that the true peace that we can have through Christ's Kingdom cannot come through lies and pretences.
-We cannot live a life where we pretend what is wrong is right.
+The second major point is that our true peace through Christ's Kingdom cannot come through lies and pretences.
+It is harmful to live a life where we pretend what is wrong is right.
 To have peace we need to not only know the truth but to be able to convey this truth in a way that is in love and that each person is able to speak and be heard.
 Through positive and healthy conflict we can expose lies to the light and replace these lies with the Truth.

 So when exploring the issue of conflict, the real issue is not the conflict and whether conflict is right or wrong.
 In fact, conflict is critical and essential if we are going to be healthy and well-balanced followers of Christ.
 The problem, therefore, is becoming skilled in how we process and negotiate our differences in love and humility.
 Being a peacekeeper brings instability, but when we purposefully embrace conflict as an essential process that needs to be used to get to that place where we can have true peace.
 True peacemaking often comes through conflict.